Château de Saumur: History

+In 1203, Philip II of France made Saumur part of his royal domain, and seized the castle.
+He buttressed the castle for further security.
+The castle became an official royal residence shortly thereafter, and Louis IX, the resident in 1227, built upon the fortress.
+In the 1360s, Louis I of Anjou would later replace the round towers of the castle with octangonal towers, which still exist in the château's current form.

-In the early part of the 13th century, Philip II of France made Saumur part of his royal domain.
-The page for September in the Tres Riches Heures du Duc de Berry depicts the Chateau as it looked in 1410.
-It changed hands several times until 1589 when the Protestant King Henry IV (of France and Navarre) gave the castle to Duplessis-Mornay.
+The page for September in the Tres Riches Heures du Duc de Berry depicts the Château as it looked in 1410.
+It states that René of Anjou lived there until his death in 1480.
+The castle changed hands several times until 1589 when the Protestant King Henry IV (of France and Navarre) gave the castle to Duplessis-Mornay.

+The Chateau originally had 4 wings that enclosed the courtyard; one of the wings fell apart in the 1600s.
+The courtyard also has a source of groundwater for its inhabitants during the Chateau’s occupancy period.

 In 1621 the castle was converted into an army barracks.
 Nearly two centuries later it was converted into a state prison under Napoleon Bonaparte.

 In the first part of the 20th century, the city of Saumur acquired the castle and began a restoration program to house the museum of the decorative arts.
 In line with the Saumur area's equestrian tradition and its famous "Cadre Noir", the castle also serves as a Museum of the Horse.
 The castle has a dungeon and watchtower, and houses the Musée de la Figurine-Jouet, a collection of very old toys and figurines of soldiers, kings of France, and clowns.

 The Château de Saumur has been listed as a monument historique by the French Ministry of Culture since 1862.

+In 1906, the town purchased the castle from the state government, and turned it into a museum.
+The castle suffered damages during WWII shelling, and was restored by 1997.

+On 22 April 2001, part of the northern rampart collapsed and damaged the area below.
+The basement below the castle was stabilized during rebuilding, and the rampart's reconstruction was completed in 2007.